 To apply you must complete our online application form.
 Please select PhD programme Energy Transition and include the full project title, reference number and supervisor (Prof SP Krumdieck) on your application form.
 Ensure that all fields marked as ‘required’ are complete.

 You must complete the section marked project proposal; upload a supporting statement documenting your reasons for applying to this particular PhD project, and why you are an ideal candidate for the position.
 You will also need to provide a CV, a copy of your degree certificate/s and relevant transcripts.
 You will be asked to enter details of an academic referee who will be able to provide a technical reference.
 Until your nominated referee has uploaded their statement, your application will not be marked as complete and will not be considered by the review panel.
 You must also provide proof of your ability in the English language (if English is not your mother tongue or if you have not already studied for a degree that was taught in English within the last 2 years).
 We require an IELTS certificate showing an overall score of at least 6.5 with no component scoring less than 6.0 or a TOEFL certificate with a minimum score of 90 points.

 Please contact Prof Susan Krumdieck (S.Krumdieck@hw.ac.uk) for further information or an informal discussion.

-The closing date for applications is 31st October 2021, with interviews held in mid November.
-Applicants must be available to start the PhD by January 2022.
+The ICNZ is anticipating advertising of the scholarship in November.
+Applicants must be available to start the PhD in 2023.